What is the Improvement Forecaster?

-The Improvement Forecaster consists of an equation, and a graphical plot of expected improvement over time.
-The Forecaster uses estimated degrees of technical and organizational complexity (high, middle, and low) as an input to the model and based on research of prior programs, then estimates the rate of improvement based on similar projects out of a study of nearly 100 programs*.
+The Half-Life Diagram consists of an equation, and a graphical plot of expected improvement over time.
+The Half-Life Diagram uses estimated degrees of technical and organizational complexity (high, middle, and low) as an input to the model and based on research of prior programs, then estimates the rate of improvement based on similar projects out of a study of nearly 100 programs*.

 Teams and management can use this for tracking interim progress, and to take action before it is too late.

 - Does not require a lot of up front planning

 - Best applications are where you are doing something not done before

 - Forces the team to continuously monitor progress and compare against a standard

 What Business Problems Do We Solve with Improvement Forecaster?

 The best way to ensure that you will deliver a successful program result is to track progress against an objective continuously in a way that gives you early feedback so that course correction is possible.
 Coming up with these measures is not so easy, and this tool provides a framework (notion of half life) and a measure (guides for the value of a half life) so that teams can quickly generate the target for improvement.
 It also reinforces a data driven/evidence based culture that aligns the teams and management.
 Finally, it provides a weekly or monthly reporting tool for progress reporting, if required.